-- a) Normal Overheads are overheads which are expected to be incurred in attaining a given level of output in the normal course of business, and are thus, included in the cost of production. - b) Abnormal Overheadsare generally not expected to beincurred in attaining a given level of output in the normal course of business, and are thus, charged to costing profit and loss account.
+- a.
+Normal Overheads: are overheads which are expected to be incurred in attaining a given level of output in the normal course of business, and are thus, included in the cost of production. - b.
+Abnormal Overheads: are generally not expected to be incurred in attaining a given level of output in the normal course of business and are thus, charged to Profit and Loss Account.